-Ants

-Indoor Infestations
+Ants Indoor Infestations

-Ant species range in length from $\frac{1}{16}$ " to $\frac{5}{8}$ " (2-13 mm).
+Ant species range in length from 1/16" to 5/8" (2-13 mm).
 They often enter buildings to search for food, so the primary management strategies for ants are exclusion and sanitation.
 Chemicals used improperly can cause some species (e.g., Pharaoh ants) to form multiple colonies.
 With the exception of red imported fire ants and carpenter ants, these insects are generally considered nuisance pests.
-Educational publications describing fire ants should be distributed to all residents during orientation.
+Educational publications describing fire ants are distributed to all residents during orientation.

-- Exclusion Determine where the ants are entering the building.Inspect typical locations, e.g., around windows and doors, pipes and vents.
-If the ants are trailing, it may be possible to follow the trail to the building access point.
+- Exclusion: Determine where the ants are entering the apartment.
+Inspect typical locations, e.g., around windows and doors, pipes and vents.
+If the ants are trailing, it may be possible to follow the trail to their apartment access point.
 Place a barrier, e.g., caulking, escutcheon plate or door sweep, where the ants are entering.
-Ants may also be observed entering a building through cracks in walls, poorly sealed windows and doors, or other areas, during routine inspections around the outside of a building.
-Maintenance Services should be notified to repair these problems and help prevent insects from entering the buildings. - Sanitation Locate the food source to which the ants are attracted and provide the resident with food storage and sanitation suggestions.
-If general sanitation is an issue, the resident should be provided with a copy of the college/ university Sanitation Guidelines and the residence director of the apartment complex should be notified.
+Ants may also be observed entering an apartment through cracks in walls, poorly sealed windows and doors, or other areas, during routine inspections around the outside of a building.
+The Maintenance Section shall be notified with a work order to repair these kinds of problems and help prevent insects from entering the apartments. - Sanitation: Locate the food source to which the ants are attracted and provide the resident with food storage and sanitation suggestions.
+If general sanitation is an issue, the resident is provided with a copy of the DOHRE sanitation guidelines and the residence director of the apartment complex is notified. - Moisture: Ants can often be found in moist areas near leaking pipes or condensation.
+If it is determined that sanitation is not the primary cause of the infestation, check for areas of moisture.
+The Maintenance Section will be contacted to repair any moisture problems.